 1. Pottery Barn 2.
 Shop Terrain

-I needed to find a way to hide the new wide stand while keeping Trax and his other four legged siblings – Kindii, and Schnitzel from thinking that the water in the stand is the holiday watering hole.
+I needed to find a way to hide the new wide stand while keeping Trax the cat and his other four legged siblings – Kindii, and Schnitzel from thinking that the water in the stand is the holiday watering hole.

 I went to Home Depot and went down an aisle I never do – Roofing and Siding.
 I found this small roll of metal sheet flashing called: 10” x 10’ Alum Valley for $8.

-When I got home, I began transforming it into something more interior-worthy, a metal christmas tree skirt.
+When I got home, I began transforming it into something more interior-worthy, a metal Christmas tree skirt.
 I covered it with fabric and now I have the perfect decorative cover for the stand.
 Hides it and keeps pets away.

 - 1 roll of 10” x 10’ alum valley metal flashing